BlockchainCommons/envelope-cli-swift/Docs/1-OVERVIEW.md

 USAGE: envelope assertion <subcommand>

 OPTIONS:
+  --version               Show the version.
   -h, --help              Show help information.

 SUBCOMMANDS:
-  add (default)           Add an assertion to the given envelope. count                   Print the count of the envelope's assertions. at                      Retrieve the assertion at the given index. all                     Retrieve all the envelope's assertions.
+  add (default)           Add an assertion to the given envelope. create                  Create a bare assertion with the given predicate and object. remove                  Remove an assertion from the given envelope. count                   Print the count of the envelope's assertions. at                      Retrieve the assertion at the given index. all                     Retrieve all the envelope's assertions.